gulam101/Web-Development-Course/README.md

 ### Instructions
 - Build the Google.com homepage (the simple one with just a search box)
 - Using JavaScript is optinal
+- Try not to rely on developer tools
+- Try to do as much as you can
 - | Bonus | Get the search engine to search for results using PhP
 - Difficult Version (optional): Build the Google.com search results page